prebid/prebid.github.io/prebid-server/developers/add-a-module-go.md

 ### Configuration

 It's possible to define default module configuration which can be read by the module at PBS startup.
-Please see the [Configuration](https://docs.google.com/document/d/1CmamniQpwcI3p0_rHe2F17zV4sEhzpOdrqU7zuZVZ_I/edit#heading=h.mh3urph3k1mk) section of the technical specification.

 An example configuration for hooks might look like this:
 ```json
 {
   "hooks": {